abstra-app/abstra_crm/README.md

 1. **retrieve_by(email: str) -> List[Person]**

    **Description**:
-   Retrieves persons from Pipedrive based on the email address provided.
+   Retrieves person from Pipedrive based on the email address provided.

    **Inputs**:
    - `email` (str): The email of the person to search for.